mave5/AIclub/meetings.md

 They try to incorporate temporal information from video’s into the convnet framework for segmentation.
 The frame-to-frame changes within the layers get smaller and smaller in deeper layers.
 The idea is that when there is not a lot of change in the video, some of the higher layer don't need to be calculated again but can be read from the cache.

 Thomas also mentioned that key frames in mpeg4 could potentially be used as markers for change.
-They could indicate which frames are useful during deployment of the AI.
+They could indicate which frames are useful during the real-time deployment.